-The nurse's office is for caring for injuries that occur at school and minor illnesses.
+The Nurse's Office attends to minor illnesses and injuries that occur at school.
 Our main goal is to optimize student health and enhance learning.
-To learn you must be present!
-If your child does not have a fever and is not throwing up they will not be sent home, however a parent may be called to bring Over the counter medication.
+To learn, you must be present!
+If your child does not have a fever and is not throwing up, they will not be sent home.
+However, a parent may be called to bring over-the-counter medication.

 INJURIES OR HEALTH CONCERNS THAT OCCUR OUTSIDE OF SCHOOL SHOULD BE TREATED AT HOME OR BY YOUR HEALTHCARE PROVIDER.
 The school nurse cannot diagnose or prescribe treatment.
 This is the responsibility of your family physician or health care provider.